How much an adoption costs and 4 ways to pay for it

 Domestic adoptions in the U.S. cost less than $2,800 if done through the foster care system, or between $30,000 and $60,000 through an adoption agency.

-• The most affordable way to adopt a child is through the U.S. foster care system.
+- The most affordable way to adopt a child is through the U.S. foster care system.
 On average, it costs under $2,800 to adopt a child from foster care.

-• Independent adoption through an attorney costs between $25,000 and $45,000.
+- Independent adoption through an attorney costs between $25,000 and $45,000.
 These estimates include fees for home study, the birth mother’s medical bills and legal and court fees for all of the parties involved.

-• Adopting through a private agency is the most convenient way to adopt, as the organization oversees the process from start to finish and includes additional services like counseling.
+- Adopting through a private agency is the most convenient way to adopt, as the organization oversees the process from start to finish and includes additional services like counseling.
 However, it’s also the most expensive way to adopt as it can cost anywhere from $30,000 to $60,000, depending on the agency.

-• Intercountry adoption is the second most expensive way to adopt, as you’ll have to factor in additional expenses, like travel and accommodation, escort fees and the child’s passport and visa.
+- Intercountry adoption is the second most expensive way to adopt, as you’ll have to factor in additional expenses, like travel and accommodation, escort fees and the child’s passport and visa.
 On average, it costs between $20,000 and $50,000 to adopt a child abroad.

-• Because they’re more cost effective, public adoptions (or adoptions through foster care) account for 58% of all domestic adoptions in the U.S.
+- Because they’re more cost-effective, public adoptions (or adoptions through foster care) account for 58% of all domestic adoptions in the U.S.

-“There are over 113,000 children and youth in the U.S. foster care system right now who are legally available for adoption and in need of a permanent, supported, and nurturing home and the process fees are typically less than $1,000 for that type of adoption,” says Kristen Hamilton, director of Communication at the National Council for Adoption.
+“There are over 113,000 children and youth in the U.S. foster care system right now who are legally available for adoption and in need of a permanent, supported, and nurturing home and the process fees are typically less than $1,000 for that type of adoption,” says Kristen Hamilton, former director of Communication at the National Council for Adoption.

 “In addition, there are subsidies which many of these children will qualify for, that can help parents meet their needs after adoption.
 However, they should know that the subsidy process must be completed before finalizing the adoption.”
 Hamilton adds.

-The median household income in the U.S. is just under $74,600 as of 2022.
+The median household income in the U.S. is just under $80,000 as of 2023.
 For many Americans, paying tens of thousands of dollars to expand their families is simply out of reach.
 That said, there are plenty of funding alternatives you can explore to reduce these costs.

 Adoption loans

 An adoption loan is a type of personal loan used to fund the costs associated with adopting a child.
-Personal loan rates range from around 6 percent to 36 percent, depending on the lender, with repayment terms between one and seven years.
+Personal loan rates range from around 7.5 percent to 36 percent, depending on the lender, with repayment terms between one and seven years.

 Taking out a personal loan to cover the costs of adopting a child can be a good idea if you have good credit and a stable source of income, as this will allow you to secure the best interest rates.
 However, a potential downside is that you may have a tough time getting a loan with bad credit and — if you do — you’ll most likely end up with a high interest rate.
 Plus, if you default on the loan, you could damage your credit for up to seven years.